steilerDev/icloud-photos-sync/docs/src/user-guides/common-warnings.md

 While using this application, warnings might appear.
 This is either due to the fact that the API is not completely understood and/or inconsistent.
 The overall goals of the application can still be achieved, however a small percentage of assets might be miss-represented.
 The impact can be gauged by observing the below messages.

-Warnings can be suppressed with a [configuration options](https://steilerdev.github.io/icloud-photos-sync/user-guides/cli/).
+Warnings can be suppressed with the [suppress warnings flag](../cli/#suppress-warnings).

-### Authentication

-  - `MFA_RESEND_FAILED (WARN): Unable to request new MFA code caused by <cause>` Requesting a new MFA code was unsuccessful.
-The cause should provide information about this - probably the selected method is not available.
-Re-try using a different method.
-  - `MFA_METHOD_NOT_FOUND (WARN): Received request with unsupported method (endpoint <endpoint>, method <method>)` or `MFA_ROUTE_NOT_FOUND (WARN): Received request to unknown endpoint (<url>)` or `MFA_CODE_FORMAT (WARN): Received unexpected MFA code format, expecting 6 digits (<url>)`
-    The local server, listening for commands in the context of multi-factor authentication received an unexpected request.
-Make sure your requests are [formatted correctly](https://steilerdev.github.io/icloud-photos-sync/get-started/#multi-factor-authentication).

-### Syncing
+## Syncing

-  - Local Library:
-    - `LIBRARY_INVALID_FILE (WARN): Found invalid file (<fileName>) caused by <cause>` An invalid file was found in the directory tree and will be ignored - consider removing it.
-    - `LIBRARY_DEAD_SYMLINK (WARN): Found dead symlink (removing it) (<path>) caused by <cause>` A dead symlink was found and removed.
-    - `LIBRARY_EXTRANEOUS_FILE (WARN): Extraneous file found while processing a folder (<path>)` An un-safe file was found in the directory tree - consider removing it.
-  - Remote Library:
-    - `ICLOUD_PHOTOS_COUNT_MISMATCH (WARN): Received unexpected amount of records (expected <n> CPLMaster & <m> CPLAsset records, but got <x> CPLMaster & <y> CPLAsset records for album <albumName>)`
+### Warning: Detected unknown filetype (`descriptor` with `ext`)

+Supported filetypes need to be hardcoded in the application.
+This error indicates that one of your assets has a filetype that is currently not supported.
+If you have error reporting enabled, your filetype has been automatically reported to the author.
+Alternatively report your filetype in the [open issue](https://github.com/steilerDev/icloud-photos-sync/issues/143).

+The assets with unknown filetype will be ignored during syncing, the remaining files will sync as expected.

+### Warning: Detected `number` extraneous files

+There should only be symlinks in folders and non-archived albums.
+Extraneous files are highlighted during library loading.

+Search the log file for a `RuntimeError` of the format `Extraneous file found in directory ${filePath}`, to find and remove the extraneous file from your file system.

+### Warning: Unable to load `number` local assets

+There are various reasons, why the application cannot load an asset from the user's local library (e.g. permission issues).
+The assets that could not be loaded will be ignored during the synchronization.

+Search the log file for a `RuntimeError` of the format `Error while loading file ${filePath}: ${errDescription}` to get an idea, why loading fails.

+### Warning: Detected `number` albums, where asset counts don't match

 In an initial set, the API is queried for the number of assets in a given album.
 This is followed by a query to get all assets associated with the album.
-For some reason those APIs sometimes return contradicting results.
-(I suspect an error within the iCloud backend)
+For some reason those APIs sometimes return contradicting results (I suspect an error within the iCloud backend).

-  - State write:
-    - `LIBRARY_INVALID_ASSET (warn): Unable to verify asset (<assetName>) caused by <cause>` After writing the asset, there is a conflict between the expected and actual state of the asset.
-Since this check fails, the file will be removed during the next sync execution and the retrieval of the remote asset is performed again.
-This might lead to temporary inconsistencies of the local library.
-    - `LIBRARY_LINK (WARN): Unable to link assets (<pathA> to <pathB>) caused by <cause>` An asset could not be linked into an album.
-The cause provided should indicate if this is due to an issue within the folder or a missing asset.
-This is probably related to previous errors and indicates temporary inconsistencies of the local library.
-    - `SYNC_ADD_ALBUM (WARN): Unable to add album (<albumName>) caused by <cause>` The given album could not be added to the file tree.
-This does not affect the actual assets, since those are only linked to the album.
-The cause provided should indicate the root cause.
-This will lead to temporary inconsistencies of the local library.
+Search the log file for a `RuntimeError` of the format `Expected ${expectedCount} CPLAssets & CPLMasters, but got ${actualCPLAssetCount} CPLAssets and ${actualCPLMasterCount} CPLMasters for album ${albumName}` to understand which albums and assets are impacted.

+### Warning: Unable to load `number` remote assets

+There are various reasons, why the application cannot load an asset from the iCloud Photos Library backend (e.g. unreliable network connection).
+The assets that could not be loaded will be ignored during the synchronization.

+Search the log file for a `RuntimeError` of the format `Error while loading iCloud asset ${recordName}: ${errDescription}` to understand which assets are impacted.

+### Warning: Detected `number` errors while adding assets

+There are various reasons, why the application cannot write an asset to disk (e.g. network connection or permission issues).
+The assets experiencing this error are most likely not written to disk or corrupted.

+Search the log file for a `RuntimeError` of the format `Error while verifying asset ${assetName}: ${errDescription}` to understand which assets are impacted.

+### Warning: Detected `number` errors while linking assets to albums

+When linking assets into the directory tree various errors can happen (e.g. assets with a naming conflict in the same folder).
+This leads to assets missing within the album structure, while still being within the `_All-Photos` folder.

+Search the log file for a `RuntimeError` of the format `Error while linking ${srcPath} to ${dstPath}: ${errDescription}` to understand which assets and albums are impacted.

+### Detected `number` errors while writing albums

+There are various reasons, why the application cannot write an an album to disk (e.g. permission issues).
+The albums experiencing this error are most likely not written to disk or missing assets.

+Search the log file for a `RuntimeError` of the format `Error while writing album ${albumName}: ${errDescription}` to understand which albums are impacted.

-### Archiving
+## Archiving

-  - `ARCHIVE_NO_REMOTE_ASSET (WARN): Unable to find remote asset (<uuid>)` or `ARCHIVE_NO_REMOTE_RECORD_NAME (WARN): Unable to get record name (<name>)`
+### Detected `number` errors while archiving assets

-    An asset that should be remotely deleted can not be retrieved.
-The remote asset will not be deleted by this process.
+There are various reasons, why the application cannot archive an asset (e.g. permission issues).
+The asset experiencing this error might not be correctly archived or corrupted.
+The remote asset will not be deleted in this case.

+Search the log file for a `RuntimeError` of the format `Error while archiving asset ${assetPath}: ${errDescription}` to understand which assets are impacted.